 Cirrhosis refers to scarring that results from liver diseases and other causes of liver damage, such as alcohol use disorder.
 Cystic fibrosis and syphilis may also lead to liver damage and, eventually, cirrhosis — although these two causes are much less common.

 Your liver can regenerate in response to damage, but this process usually results in the development of scar tissue.
 The more scar tissue that develops, the harder it is for your liver to function properly.

 In its early stages, cirrhosis is often treatable by addressing the underlying cause.
-But left unmanaged, it can lead to other complications and become life-threatening.
+But without management, it can lead to other complications and become life threatening.